 We take communion together, yes to remember what Jesus has done, but also to remind us of the relationship we now have with him and with one another.
 While only the priest got to enjoy the Grain offering, there are no limits to which bits we get to enjoy in communion.
 As Christians, we are all priests in God’s eyes.

 This psalm is attributed to King David and falls into the category of praise psalm, specifically a thanksgiving psalm.
-The psalmist, potentially David, is thanking and praising God for saving them for a sickness, or from near death.
+The psalmist, potentially David, is thanking and praising God for saving them from sickness, or from near death.

 Psalm 30:1-3 - A testimony of praise